mainlp/mainlp.github.io/_pages/thesis.md

 Unless otherwise specified, all projects can be either at the MSc or BSc level.
 The exact scope of the project will be determined in a meeting before the start of the project.

-*Important note*: We currently do not supervise industrial MSc/BSc thesis project (Industrieabschlussarbeiten).
+*Important note*: We currently do not supervise industrial MSc/BSc thesis projects (Industrieabschlussarbeiten).

 Regularly <b>check back here for updates</b> on thesis project suggestions.